FirmwGuy/CEP/docs/L0_KERNEL/L0-INTEGRATION-GUIDE.md

 - `cep_cell_content_hash(cell)` recomputes the payload hash (using the kernel’s FNV‑1a) and stores it on the live `cepData` node, returning the 64-bit value for logs.
 - `cep_cell_set_content_hash(cell, hash)` lets you stamp an externally computed checksum without touching the payload.
 - Both helpers follow links to canonical cells and refuse to operate on proxies/handles where a value hash would be meaningless.

-**Q&A**

-- *Do parent links survive hard deletes?* They are regular links, so removing the parent turns them into shadow entries flagged via the existing link lifecycle (helpful when diagnosing stale references).
-- *Should I hash huge blobs this way?* The helper is quick but not cryptographic; use it for integrity hints.
-For stronger guarantees, store your own hash alongside the payload and treat this field as advisory.

 ---